4 Common Money Mistakes that College Students Often Make

 Still, students can do several things to help themselves understand how student loans will affect them in the future, says Hamilton.
 She recommends that prospective students think about the cost of their education in the long run and weigh that against the expected salary in their field, rather than make their college decision based solely on the “best school.”
 For some students, the “best school” is their top priority to prepare them for a career and for life, regardless of cost.

-2. Mistake Two: Not Having a Budget
+Mistake #2: Not Having a Budget

 Part of what makes college special are the numerous social experiences it offers.
 Unfortunately, many of those experiences come with a price tag, and it can be tempting to say yes to everything without acknowledging the costs.